 For data requests regarding the Clarks Fork herd, please reach out to Matthew Kauffman (mkauffm1@uwyo.edu) from the U.S. Geological Survey; Wyoming Cooperative Fish and Wildlife Research Unit or Doug McWhirter (doug.mcwhirter@wyo.gov) from the Wyoming Game and Fish Department.
 A formal memorandum of understanding may be required for data use.

-For data requests regarding the Cody herd, please reach out to Tony Mong (tony.mong@wyo.gov) from Wyoming Game and Fish Department.
+For data requests regarding the Cody herd, please reach out to Tony Mong (tony.mong@wyo.gov) from Wyoming Game and Fish Department or Arthur Middleton (amiddleton@berkeley.edu) from UC Berkeley.
 A formal memorandum of understanding may be required for data use.

 For data requests regarding the Jackson herd, please reach out to Eric Cole (eric_cole@fws.gov) from the National Elk Refuge; US Fish and Wildlife Service or Doug McWhirter (doug.mcwhirter@wyo.gov) from the Wyoming Game and Fish Department.
 A formal memorandum of understanding may be required for data use.